 Scotland’s place in Europe matters to us as a nation and being part of a wider European family of nations has brought us benefits.
 We continue to believe that EU membership is the best option for Scotland.
-If the UK is to leave the EU, we want the least-worst deal possible for jobs and living standards – that must mean staying in the Single Market and Customs Union.

 We believe that Scotland needs a tailored approach to migration, one that is made in Scotland and is accountable to the people who live here.
 The SNP will continue to seek devolution of immigration powers so that Scotland can have an immigration policy that works for our economy and society.
 And we will stand firm against the demonisation of migrants.

 In government we are working to ensure Scotland is a good global citizen.
 We have doubled Scotland’s International Development Fund to £10 million per annum, and trebled the Climate Justice Fund to support countries that will be worst affected by climate change.

 We are committed to ensuring Scotland plays its part in resolving international refugee crises.
 In response to Russia’s invasion of Ukraine, the First Minister, Nicola Sturgeon has urged the UK Government to waive all visa requirements for any Ukrainian nationals seeking refuge in the UK.

 We will continue to put human rights and the rights of women at the heart of Scotland’s international relations work as we begin implementing a Feminist Foreign Policy.
 We’re proud that the UN asked Scotland to lead on a women’s peacemaking initiative for Syria and we will continue building on this progress by training at least 50 women every year from international conflict zones in prevention and resolution of conflict.
 The Scottish Government has also recently supported a new climate change focused fellowship promoting equal participation in climate-induced conflict resolution.